The explosion jets of the core-collapse supernova remnant Circinus X-1: Summary

 \section{Summary}

 We studied and discussed a scenario according to which a pair of opposite jets at a very late phase of the explosion process shaped the NW and SE rings of the Cir X-1 CCSNR, termed the Africa Nebula by \cite{Gasealahweetal2025}, who found the ears and resolved the rings (Figure \ref{Fig:CirC1}).
-The Cir X-1 binary system is actively launching jets, possibly precessing jets that are shaping the inner point-symmetric structure of the Africa Nebulae, close to the binary system. \cite{Gasealahweetal2025} proposed that jets that the binary system launched years after the explosion, shaped the rings and the ears.
+The Cir X-1 binary system is actively launching jets, possibly precessing jets that are shaping the inner point-symmetric structure of the Africa Nebulae near the binary system. \cite{Gasealahweetal2025} proposed that jets that the binary system launched years after the explosion, shaped the rings and the ears.

-We proposed that the newly born NS launched a pair of very late jets, jets which are still part of the explosion process, namely, several seconds after the earlier jets in the frame of the JJEM have set a shock in the core.
+We proposed that the newly born NS launched a pair of very late jets, which are still part of the explosion process, namely, several seconds after the earlier jets in the frame of the JJEM had set up a shock in the core.
 This shock compressed an expanding dense shell.
-The two very late jets penetrated this shell, a type of process that can shape circumjet rings and push material further out (e.g., \citealt{Akashietal2025}).
+The two very late jets penetrated this shell, a process that can shape circumjet rings and drive material farther out (e.g., \citealt{Akashietal2025}).
 We base this scenario on three arguments (Section \ref{sec:jets}): (1) Similarity to other CCSNe that have no presently active jets that can shape ears and rings on the outskirts of the CCSNR shell (Figure \ref{fig:ThreeCCSNE}), particularly the Cygnus Loop (Figure \ref{fig:cygnus}).
 (2) \cite{Gasealahweetal2025} found that their proposed post-explosion jets need to be extremely energetic for an X-ray binary system; this energy is typical for JJEM jets.
 (3) The above-mentioned process of jets penetrating a dense shell, and that a dense shell develops in the core shortly after the explosion has started.
 In Section \ref{sec:Simulations} we described preliminary three-dimensional hydrodynamical simulations that show the feasibility of this scenario to shape rings during the explosion process.
 The three simulations we present in Figure \ref{fig:rings_Africa} present clear rings in the expanding shell.
+Our simulations did not produce the ears protruding from the rings.
+We speculate that the ears are later expanding gas.
+As the reverse shock and the activity of the Cir X-1 binary system heat the inner ejecta of the CCSNR, the pressure rises, and the ejecta expand outward from the ring.
+This is a subject of a future study.
+At this point, the formation of the rings by late (post-explosion) jets as \cite{Gasealahweetal2025} proposed, should also be considered a possible explanation for the rings.